-- A. Slab Jointing - 1.
-Concrete Groovers: For tooled joints in concrete: - a.
-For concrete not exceeding 4 in. thickness, use groover with 1 in. deep v-cut bit, 0.5 in. surface width and 3/16 in. to 1/4 in. edge radius. - b.
+- b.
 For concrete exceeding 4 in. thickness, use groover with 1.5 in. deep v-cut bit, 0.5 in. surface width and 3/16 in. to 1/4 in. edge radius. - 2.
-Saw Cut Joints: Not allowed. - B. All joints subject to acceptance by sealant installer/manufacturer.
+Saw Cut Joints: - a.
+Prohibited.
+Joints shall be tooled in plastic concrete. - B. All joints subject to acceptance by sealant manufacturer and installer.
 Concrete contractor to rework rejected joints until acceptable to sealant installer.